Heavenly Nannies – London Nanny Agency!

 - Details of disciplinary steps and sack-able offences

-Furthermore You may wish to include in your contract these further details, as agreeing all before will prevent unnecessary mis-understandings.
+Furthermore, you may wish to include in your contract these further details, to avoid future misunderstandings

 Heavenly Nannies – For Candidates